inbarw/project/README.md

    - Check IAM permissions for S3 access
    - Validate S3 bucket existence and permissions

-## Task info
+## Task Information
-* I know that there are methods/design that can be improved/duplicate of code, but I'm not that familiar with s3/db/mock, and because there is limited time, there are parts that I focused on the functionality, in order the test to run/pass
+**Note** I acknowledge that there are opportunities to improve the methods and design, such as addressing code duplication and enhancing error handling.
+However, due to my limited experience with S3, databases, and mocking, as well as time constraints, my primary focus has been on ensuring the functionality works correctly and the tests pass.

-### Part 1: Environment Setup and Data Preparation
+## Part 1: Environment Setup and Data Preparation

+### Overview
-The PostgreSQL schema for the imported data is dynamically created from CSV files.
-The following steps describe the schema generation process:
+The PostgreSQL schema for imported data is dynamically created from CSV files.
+This process involves parsing CSV files, inferring column types (e.g., INT, FLOAT, DATE, VARCHAR(255)), and creating tables in PostgreSQL.

+### Process:
-1. CSV File Parsing: The program reads CSV files, infers column types (INT, FLOAT, DATE, or VARCHAR(255)), and uses this information to create the schema for each table.
+1. **CSV File Parsing**: The program reads CSV files and infers column types based on the first few rows.
-2. Table Creation: A table is created in PostgreSQL using the inferred column types.
-The table name corresponds to the CSV file name (without the .csv extension).
-3. Column Type Inference: The column data types are determined based on the first few rows in the CSV file.
-The following rules are applied:
+2. **Table Creation**: Corresponding tables are created in PostgreSQL based on the CSV data.
+3. **Column Type Inference**:
-   * INT: For columns containing integer values.
+   - **INT**: For columns containing integers.
-   * FLOAT: For columns containing floating-point values.
+   - **FLOAT**: For columns containing floating-point values.
-   * DATE: For columns containing dates in YYYY-MM-DD format.
+   - **DATE**: For columns containing date values in `YYYY-MM-DD` format.
-   * VARCHAR(255): For columns with other or inconsistent data types.
+   - **VARCHAR(255)**: For other data types or inconsistent data.

-* Test for loading the data and export to s3 is test_data_loader_and_export.py
+### Test for Data Loading and Export to S3
-* I know that lab_results.csv isn't is missing from the uploaded file, it required handling special data, and I didn't get to this
+- **Test File**: `test_data_loader_and_export.py`
+- This test ensures that data is correctly loaded into the database and exported to S3.

+**Note**: There is a missing `lab_results.csv` file, which requires special data handling.
+This file was not included in the current implementation.

+---

 ## Part 2: Database and Data Validation Tests

-* Tests for data validation: test_data_validation.py, test_schema_validation.py and test_crud_operations.py
-* Tests with part 1 test aren't by order (using @pytest.mark.run(order=)), to ensure that part 1 test (load and export to s3) will run first
-* I know that there is code duplication in all the tests, also the design of the class/method can be improved
+These tests focus on validating the data consistency between PostgreSQL and S3, including checking the schema and performing CRUD operations.

+### Test Files:
+- `test_data_validation.py`
+- `test_schema_validation.py`
+- `test_crud_operations.py`

+### Execution Order:
+The tests in part 2 are executed after the data has been loaded and exported to S3.
+The execution order is controlled using `@pytest.mark.run(order=)` to ensure the `test_data_loader_and_export.py` test runs first.

+---

 ## Part 3: API Tests

-* Test for api test_medical_records.py
+The API tests ensure that the medical system's API endpoints function as expected.
+They test various scenarios such as retrieving medical records, handling errors, and validating response formats.

+### Test File:
+- `test_medical_records.py`
+- This test file validates the functionality of the medical records API.